Mkirwa24/se-assignment-2-introduction-to-software-engineering-Mkirwa24/README.md

 Software Design Principles
 Single Responsibility Principle

-Definition: A class should have only one reason to change, meaning it should have only one job or responsibility【Martin, 2003】.
+Definition: A class should have only one reason to change, meaning it should have only one job or responsibility(Martin, 2003).
 Open/Closed Principle

-Definition: Software entities should be open for extension but closed for modification【Meyer, 1997】.
+Definition: Software entities should be open for extension but closed for modification(Meyer, 1997).
 Liskov Substitution Principle

-Definition: Objects of a superclass should be replaceable with objects of a subclass without affecting the correctness of the program【Liskov, 1987】.
+Definition: Objects of a superclass should be replaceable with objects of a subclass without affecting the correctness of the program(Liskov, 1987).
 Interface Segregation Principle

-Definition: No client should be forced to depend on methods it does not use【Martin, 2003】.
+Definition: No client should be forced to depend on methods it does not use(Martin, 2003).
 Dependency Inversion Principle

-Definition: High-level modules should not depend on low-level modules; both should depend on abstractions【Martin, 2003】.
+Definition: High-level modules should not depend on low-level modules; both should depend on abstractions(Martin, 2003).
 Conclusion
 Requirements engineering is a crucial process in the SDLC that ensures the developed software meets stakeholder needs and expectations.
 Software design principles guide developers in creating robust, maintainable, and scalable software systems.
 By adhering to these principles, developers can produce high-quality software that is easier to understand, extend, and maintain.